BrianPugh/autoregistry/docs/source/Configuration.rst

 overwrite: bool = False
 -----------------------
-By default, attempting to register an object that would overwrite an existing registered item would result in a ``KeyCollisionError``.
+If ``overwrite=False``, attempting to register an object that would overwrite an existing registered item would result in a ``KeyCollisionError``.
-However, if ``overwrite=True``, then the previous entry will be simply overwritten.
+If ``overwrite=True``, then the previous entry will be overwritten and no exception will be raised.

 .. code-block:: python